Whatnoww/Signal-Assistant/README.md

-# Signal Android
+# Signal Assistant

-Just my changes for Signal-Assistant.
-It doesn't need much.
-I will probably either extend or reduce custom functionality in the future depending on different needs, but this is essentially a fork that is focused on making auto-reply bots that work through notifications work with some additional group controls.
+Signal Assistant is a fork of Signal Android with some quality of life enhancements from Signal-JW that benefit auto-reply bots, besides a spam reporting feature.

 ## Current features